discordjs/guide/guide/creating-your-bot/README.md

 const client = new Discord.Client();

 // when the client is ready, run this code
-// this event will trigger whenever your bot:
+// this event will only trigger one time after logging in client.once('ready', () => {
-// - finishes logging in
-// - reconnects after disconnecting
-client.once('ready', () => {
 	console.log('Ready!');
 });